Letoa phonemes

 An unwritten glottal stop /ʔ/ may be sounded between words where two identical vowels meet.
 Younger speakers though, tend to delete the first vowel instead, much to the annoyance of their seniors.

-Speakers of languages that lack voiced stops may replace them with ejectives.
+Speakers of languages that lack one of the stop series may replace it with ejectives, aspirates or doubled plain stops.

 Any other lateral may replace l and any other rhotic may replace r.